urbit/docs/docs/programming/arvo/system/security-driver.md

   asking the user to visit the given url to continue the authentication process.

-Every request to a Github url will be filtered through `++filter-request`, and we want to add the authentication header to it.
+Every request to a GitHub url will be filtered through `++filter-request`, and we want to add the authentication header to it.
 Our `++aut` core contains a function `++out-addding-header`, which does exactly what we want.